 BioNxt is developing a thin film drug formulation business through its wholly owned German subsidiary, Vektor, with a focus on generic and hybrid-generic development opportunities based on approved active pharmaceutical ingredients.
-This strategy is expected to provide lower development costs, expedited development timelines, and lower regulatory risk compared to the development of drug formulations using novel compounds.
+This strategy is expected to provide lower development costs, expedited development timelines and lower regulatory risk compared to the development of drug formulations using novel compounds.

 In Q3 2019, BioNxt acquired 100% of Vektor, a German-based private pharmaceutical and narcotics company focused on the research, development and production of therapeutic films for pharmaceutical applications.
-The company had established itself as an expert in the design, testing and manufacturing of thin film drug delivery systems, including transdermal patches ("TDS") and sub-lingual (oral) strips ("ODF").
+Vektor had established itself as an expert in the design, testing and manufacturing of thin film drug delivery systems, including TDS patches and ODF strips.
 Vektor also holds a number of valid narcotics licenses pursuant to EU GMP certification and other governing regulations: Import Permit for drug dosage forms; Import Permit for cannabis; Manufacturing Permit for clinical samples; Manufacturing Permit for final drug product release; Analytical Permit for chemical and physical testing; Permit to handle narcotic drugs; and a Permit to handle animal tissue.
-Vektor's various narcotics licenses include authorizations related to conventional and cannabis-related prescription medications, including but not limited to: Buprenorphine, cannabis, Dronabinol, Fentanyl, Hydromorphone, Oxycodone, and THC.
+Vektor's various narcotics licenses include authorizations related to conventional and cannabis-related prescription medications, including, but not limited to: Buprenorphine, cannabis, Dronabinol, Fentanyl, Hydromorphone, Oxycodone and THC.

-The flagship of the current drug delivery business is a TDS product for the delivery of Rotigotine.
-Rotigotine is a non-ergoline dopamine agonist approved for the treatment of Parkinson's disease (PD) and restless legs syndrome (RLS) in Europe and the United States.
-Rotigotine, the active pharmaceutical ingredient, is a generic "off-patent" drug that is typically formulated as a once-daily transdermal patch which provides a slow and constant supply of the drug over the course of 24 hours.
+The flagship of the current drug formulation business is a TDS product for the delivery of Rotigotine.
+Rotigotine is a non-ergoline dopamine agonist approved for the treatment of Parkinson's disease and restless legs syndrome in Europe and the United States.
+Rotigotine, the active pharmaceutical ingredient, is a generic "off-patent" drug that is typically formulated as a once-daily transdermal patch that provides a slow and constant supply of the drug over the course of 24 hours.
 Vektor has completed formulation and process implementation for the manufacture of its Rotigotine patches for use in clinical studies.
 Clinical sample manufacturing and analytical work was completed in Q4 2020 with human bioavailability studies completed in Q1 2021.
-Positive results and the advancement of the Rotigotine program to a pivotal human study were announced in Q2 2021.
-The Company spent much of 2022 optimizing the Rotigotine formula with plans for another comparative human pilot study in Q3 2023.
+Positive results and the advancement of the Rotigotine program to a pivotal human study were announced in 2021.
+The Company commenced a second comparative human pilot study in Q3 2023.